Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Experiments

 \subsection{Prediction Distortion Analysis}

-For an idea serial number embedding approach, the performance of student networks on original task should not degrade significantly.
-Tab.~\ref{tab: Model Accuracy with/without SN.} shows the classification accuracy for teacher model and student model.
-We observe that the student networks obtain competitive even better performance compared with the teacher models, when input stamped with the valid serial number.
-Student model performance on MNIST and Pubfig drop 0.1\% and 0.6\%, respectively.
-Student model performance on GTSRB even outperforms teacher model by 0.2\%.
-This improvement for GTSRB is mainly because we use the same architecture for both student and teacher model.
-Note that in this work our propose is to embed the serial number, rather than to compress student model size.
-The theoretical analysis of improvement of using same model structures have been studied in previous work \cite{furlanello2018born}.
-In general, the proposed DSN framework does not sacrifice the performance of student models on original tasks.
+For an ideal serial number embedding approach, the performance of student networks on the original task should not degrade significantly.
+Tab.~\ref{teacher-student-accuracy} shows the classification accuracy for the teacher model and the student model.
+We observe that the student networks achieve competitive, and in some cases, better performance compared to the teacher models when the input is stamped with a valid serial number.
+The student model performance on MNIST and Pubfig experiences a minor drop of 0.1\% and 0.6\%, respectively.
+Surprisingly, the performance of the student model on GTSRB even surpasses that of the teacher model by 0.2\%.
+One plausible explanation for the improvement on the GTSRB dataset is that we utilize the same architecture for both the student and teacher models, a phenomenon that has been reported and analyzed in previous work \cite{furlanello2018born}.